isabella232/docs-80/docs/welcome.rst

 * [FEATURE] Add a welcome page to create first Admin (only for new install)
 * [FEATURE] Add support for reCAPTCHA on plain signup
 * [FEATURE] Update sidebar design with big icons
+* [BUG] Invalid headers were causing "Connection lost" issues on some browsers (espcially Safari)
 * [MISC] Removed Quay support